kserve/modelmesh-performance/README.md

 ```

 ## Monitoring
 Monitoring ModelMesh Serving metrics using Prometheus and Grafana Dashboard is highly recommended.
-See [monitoring](./docs/monitoring/README.md##Setup-Prometheus-Operator) for detail.
+See [Monitoring](./docs/monitoring/README.md) documentation for details.

 ## Test with KubeFlow Pipeline
-Deploying models and sending inference request can be automated using KubeFlow Pipeline.
-See [Setup KubeFlow Tekton](./docs/kfp-tekton/README.md##Setup-KubeFlow-Tekton) for detail.
+Deploying models and sending inference requests can be automated using KubeFlow Pipeline.
+See [Setup KubeFlow Tekton](./docs/kfp-tekton/README.md##Setup-KubeFlow-Tekton) for details.